Who is our Metropolitan?

 the Liturgy (and when preparing to celebrate the Liturgy),

-the priest is vested in his full liturgical vestments.
+the Priest is vested in his full liturgical vestments.

-During services of the daily cycle, the priest is vested
+During services of the daily cycle, the Priest is vested

 in an exórason (or ryássa) and stole, and tradition varies